 For this reason, catastrophic injury cases require careful planning, resources, and relentless advocacy from a catastrophic injury law firm.
 It starts with legal liability:

 At trial, will a preponderance (greater weight) of the credible evidence show that the other party proximately caused the occurrence in question?

 Are there any aggravating circumstances which add value to the case (e.g., drugs, alcohol, prior crashes/incidents, other red flags, etc.)?

 Was the other driver (or actor) acting within the course and scope of any employment?

 A catastrophic injury is a severe injury resulting in one of the following:

-Most catastrophic injuries are caused by traumas such as motor vehicle accidents.
+Most catastrophic injuries are caused by traumas such as car accidents, truck accidents, or motorcycle accidents.
 They can also be caused by workplace accidents, accidents on other people’s property, and issues during birth.